-- 111. Gender equality and women's empowerment are prerequisites for economic growth and inclusive, equitable, and sustainable development.
-Strengthening women's role and empowering them as active participants in border communities' development makes good economic sense, as it leads to reduced poverty, faster growth, and greater benefits for the whole society. - 112.
-Therefore, CAREC, under the framework defined in the CAREC Gender Strategy 2030, can support initiatives aiming at strengthening women's role for border communities' development, in addition to national and regional efforts to achieve gender equality.
-Strategies paving the way for women in borders include support to expand export sectors that have a large presence of women and address issues that affect the supply of female labor, such as gender-discriminatory laws and women's lower access to education, training, networks, transportation, finance, land, agricultural inputs, and ICT.
-CAREC can also consider providing support to improve the prevention and detection of human trafficking, strengthen the protection and promotion of human rights, create more representative border management institutions, and enhance civil society oversight.65 To define specific initiatives, CAREC can promote focus group discussion on different sectors (e.g., women traders) among women living in the borders to share their experiences as entrepreneurs.
+112. Therefore, CAREC, under the framework defined in the CAREC Gender Strategy 2030, can support initiatives aiming at strengthening women's role for border communities' development, in addition to national and regional efforts to achieve gender equality.
+Strategies paving the way for women in borders include support for the expansion of sectors with a large presence of women and address issues that impede the supply of female labor, such as gender-discriminatory regulations and laws, and limited women's access to essential services and assets, including education and trainings, networks, transportation infrastructure, credit, land, agricultural inputs, and ICTs.
+CAREC can also consider providing support to improve the prevention and detection of human trafficking, strengthen the protection and promotion of human rights, create more representative border management institutions, and enhance civil society oversight.
+To define specific initiatives, CAREC can promote focus group discussion on different sectors (e.g., women traders) among women living in the borders to share their experiences as entrepreneurs.

-65 A. Mackay.
+A. Mackay.
 2008.
 Border Management and Gender.
 In Megan Bastick and Kristin Valasek, eds.
 Gender and Security Sector Reform Toolkit.
 Geneva: DCAF, OSCE/ODIHR, UN-INSTRAW.